Optimal approximation of anticipating SDEs: Approximation and Wiener chaos

-\begin{proof}[Proof of Theorem \ref{thm_OptWickFuncMult}] Due to various Wiener chaos expansions the notations for arbitrary functionals become easily elaborately.
+\begin{proof} Due to various Wiener chaos expansions the notations for arbitrary functionals become easily elaborately.
 However, the proof is a straightforward extension of the arguments for Theorem \ref{thm_OptWickFunc}.
-We present the proof for the two-dimensional case in (i) for $G=F=F(I(f), I(g)) \in \WA$.
-All other cases are straightforward generalizations as in the previous subsections.
+We present the proof for the two-dimensional case for $G=F=F(I(f), I(g)) \in \WA$.
+All other cases are straightforward generalizations as before.
 Let the Wiener chaos expansion

 for some coefficients $a_{k,l} \in \RR$.
 Via Corollary \ref{cor_WickCarriesOverOpt}, it is

 As

 the right hand side in \eqref{eq_OAMulti1} is reduced to covariances of the terms of the type